sanajitjana/leetcode/README.md

 ## 📝 About

-This repository contains solutions to problems from [LeetCode](https://leetcode.com/).
+This repository contains solutions to problems from Leetcode.
 Solutions are organized by problem name/number and language.
 Each solution includes clear code and, where relevant, explanations or comments to help you understand the approach.

 ---